MolinLab/Holomics/inst/app/www/01-home.md

 ### Workflow
 To make use of all the functionality provided by Holomics, a certain workflow should be followed.

 <p class="workflow-step">Input datasets: </p> The needed datasets for the analyses have to be uploaded via the "Data upload" page.
-These datasets include the collected omics data itself (e.g. count tables) and a separate file containing the allocated classes (meta information) of the samples measured in the omics datasets. <br>
+These datasets include the collected omics data itself (e.g. count tables) and a separate file containing the allocated classes (meta information) of the samples measured in the omics datasets.
+The uploaded omics datasets will optionally be pre-filtered/transformed before they can be used for the single-omics analyses. <br>

 <p class="workflow-step">Single-omics analyses: </p> With the single-omics analyses you can get a first impression of your data.
 You can identify the key features and filter your dataset accordingly.   <br>